Loblaw Companies: Controversies

 In January 2020, it was reported that 800 employees were being laid off in Quebec and Ontario in 2021 when Loblaws switched to automated distribution at two of its major facilities.
 In May 2020, the franchise stated it would re-open service counters in the near future, after being closed for the COVID-19 pandemic.
 The company hiked employee pay in March 2020 for the coronavirus pandemic, upping wages by $2 per hour.
 The union Unifor criticized Loblaws for removing the pandemic pay bump in June 2020.
 Despite revenue growth, in July 2020, Loblaws reported that profits were down due to expenditures related to the pandemic.
-Starting September 1, 2020, it was announced that Loblaws and its associated company Shoppers Drug Mart were offering asymptomatic testing COVID-19 at all their pharmacies.
+Starting September 1, 2020, it was announced that Loblaws and its associated company Shoppers Drug Mart were offering asymptomatic testing for COVID-19 at all their pharmacies.

+In March 2023, Galen Weston Jr. along with the CEOs of Metro Inc. and Empire Co. was summoned to testify before a House of Commons committee as part of an ongoing study on food price inflation.
+He informed lawmakers that the grocery chain earned $2.66 billion Canadian dollars before taxes in the previous year, at a pre-tax margin of 4.7%; up slightly from 4.6% a year earlier.
+Lawmakers were told that the higher margins came from pharmacy, cosmetic and apparel sales, while overall sales have benefitted from consumers shifting spending away from restaurants toward groceries.

+In January 2025, a CBC News investigation found that Loblaws had illegally sold underweighed meat by including the weight of packaging in 80 stores for an unknown period before ending the practice in December 2023.
+The Canadian Food Inspection Agency alerted Loblaws and did not issue a fine because the practice was ended.
+CBC News found that underweighing still occurred at two Loblaws-operated stores in late 2024.